smarthomeNG/plugins/avm/README.md

             ain: 14324 0432601    # has to be identical to id in fritzbox (also with spaces!)
             visu_acl: rw

-            # these items need to be child items from aha_device, an @... must not be set
+            # these items need to be child items from aha_device
             energy:
                 avm_data_type: energy
                 type: num
                 visu_acl: ro

-            # these items need to be child items from aha_device, an @... must not be set
+            # these items need to be child items from aha_device
             power:
                 avm_data_type: power
                 type: num